kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

 ## Overview

-As of 2020, there are many web benchmarks and more web frameworks even if we just focus on Python community.
-Among those benchmarks, the most prestigious and reliable one would be [TechEmpower benchmarks](https://www.techempower.com/benchmarks/#section=data-r19&hw=cl&test=fortune&l=zijzen-1r).
-Undoubtedly, [asyncio](https://docs.python.org/3/library/asyncio.html)-based web frameworks prevail on performance in theory and in reality, however, we are still curious about **how** performant those frameworks are in a more pragmatic environment.
+As of 2020, amongst the various web benchmarks, the most prestigious and reliable one would be [TechEmpower benchmarks](https://www.techempower.com/benchmarks/#section=data-r19&hw=cl&test=fortune&l=zijzen-1r).
+Despite the fact that [asyncio](https://docs.python.org/3/library/asyncio.html)-based web frameworks prevail on performance in theory and in practice, **how** performant those frameworks are in pragmatic environments remains to be inspected.

-If you have compared Python and Go frameworks in TechEmpower benchmarks, you might have noticed that some Python frameworks even perform [better than Gin](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=fortune&l=zijmrj-1r), the most famous and widely used Go web framework.
-Is that real?
-Or is that just **theoretical**?
-Well, in this article, we'll do some fact-checking on this, in a more **practical** way.
+According to TechEmpower benchmarks, it can be noticed that some Python frameworks even [outperform Gin](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=fortune&l=zijmrj-1r), the most famous and widely used Go web framework.
+In this article, some practical experiments will be carried out over the issue.

 ## Common misunderstandings

-### People may be misunderstanding the word _performance_
+### Probable misuse of the word _performance_

-You might have found lots of claims on performance from lots of frameworks, such as:
+The following claims are usually found on most web frameworks:

 > It features a Martini-like API with much better performance -- up to 40 times faster. -- _Gin_, 2020
 >
 > Fast and unfancy HTTP server framework for Go (Golang).
-Up to 10x faster than the rest. -- _Echo_, before 2016
+Up to 10x faster than the rest. -- _Echo_, before 2017
 >
 > High performance, extensible, minimalist Go web framework. -- _Echo_, 2020
 >
 > Screaming-fast Python 3.5+ HTTP toolkit integrated with pipelining HTTP server based on uvloop and picohttpparser. -- _Japronto_, 2020

 Let's ponder: what do they mean "fast" or "high performance"?
-Being able to handle one request in very short time?
-Or being able to handle **more** requests per second?
-Unfortunately, I don't think all those guys have the same understanding on "performance", but here let's clarify:
+Handling one request in very short time?
+Or handling **more** requests per second?
+Unfortunately, I don't think those developers share one understanding on "performance", but here let's clarify:

-If you can handle more requests per second, you are more performant.
-We can define more formally: more requests/responses per second, or RPS, means higher performance.
+More requests per second, more performant.
+A more formal definition would be: more requests/responses per second, or RPS, means higher performance.

-### `Asyncio` does not improve speed, but it does improve throughput
+### `asyncio` does not improve speed, but it does improve throughput

-Some would assume that `asyncio` or [coroutines](https://www.python.org/dev/peps/pep-0492/) can make Python run faster, but this is a common fallacy.
-Coroutines have never made or promised to make your favorite Python program run faster, instead, they do make your program run **asynchronously**.
+The assumption that `asyncio` or [coroutines](https://www.python.org/dev/peps/pep-0492/) can speed up Python programs is a common fallacy. **Asynchrony** is guaranteed instead.

+The following facts have to be revisited before getting into an example:

-> Synchronous/asynchronous program and blocking/non-blocking IO are orthogonal concepts.
+> Synchrony/asynchrony and blocking/non-blocking are orthogonal concepts.
 >
-> You can still use a blocking IO in an asynchronous coroutine.
-A more realistic example may be reading file synchronously from your hard disk in a coroutine.
+> Blocking IO can still be used in an asynchronous coroutine.
+A more realistic example should be reading files synchronously from hard disks in asynchronous programs.
 >
-> Coroutines are special functions, which can be paused and resumed without losing current states by some supervisor, or "event loop".
+> Coroutines are special (asynchronous) functions, which can be paused and resumed without losing their current states by some supervisor, or "event loop".
 In Python 3.5 and before, coroutines were implemented by generators.

-Let's take this example:

 ```python
 async def test():